-- A new International Travel Process is now available to faculty, staff, and students.
+- Please review the International Travel Process available to faculty, staff, and students.

 - Failure to obtain formal approval prior to making international travel arrangements will result in denial of reimbursement regardless of the funding source and unauthorized travelers will not be covered by UMBC’s international travel insurance plan.

 - In addition to testing, we ask that our community members continue to take a number of health and safety actions to ensure the continued well-being of our entire campus community.
 This includes:

 - Physical distancing – all safety measures such as reduced density in labs continue to apply.